United States Department of Veterans Affairs

 Photo: U.S. Department of Defense

-Servicemembers have been exposed to extreme cold in combat and military training missions.
-The major cold injuries they suffer include frostbite, non-freezing cold injuries, immersion foot (formerly called trench foot), and hypothermia.
+Service members may have been exposed to extreme cold in combat and military training missions.
+The major cold injuries they could suffer from include frostbite, non-freezing cold injuries, immersion foot (formerly called trench foot), and hypothermia.

 The risk of cold injury depends on several environmental conditions including temperature, wind and moisture, in combination with physical activity, the duration of exposure, and amount of protection.
 The individual’s level of fitness and cold susceptibility also contribute to the risk.

-If you are concerned about health problems associated with cold injuries, talk to your health care provider or local VA Environmental Health Coordinator.
+If you are concerned about health problems associated with cold injuries, talk to your health care provider or contact your local VA Environmental Health Coordinator to help you get more information from a health care provider.

 Veterans may have been exposed to extreme cold without adequate protection during: